 Connected built a record-breaking IoT cloud messaging service on Kubernetes.
-Learn all about it during their presentation with Bose at KubeCon on Dec 12.
+Learn all about it from their presentation with Bose at KubeCon 2018.

 KubeCon is one of the most cutting-edge technology conferences around, and this year, Connected is proud to present how they built a record-breaking IoT cloud messaging service alongside the leading audio electronics brand Bose.

 “The presentation will be a case study in how we built a high-scale messaging service and state store on Kubernetes,” says Dave Doyle, Software Engineer Manager at Connected.
-Doyle will be presenting alongside Bose’s Cloud Architecture Manager Dylan O’Mahony.
+Doyle presented alongside Bose’s Cloud Architecture Manager Dylan O’Mahony.

 Built using Kubernetes, a tool for open-source container orchestration management, the messaging service can support over five million active messaging connections simultaneously.
 That’s 2x more concurrent connections than any off-the-shelf IoT cloud messaging service available.